-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 2 squares per caster level EFFECT: 1 ghostly hand DURATION: Concentration (See text) SAVING THROW: Fortitude Half (See text) SPELL RESISTANCE: Yes (See text)
+RANGE: 2 squares per caster level

+Effect: 1 ghostly hand

+DURATION: Concentration (See text) SAVING THROW: Fortitude Half (See text)

 The caster forms a ghostly hand that can be used to manipulate the environment at range.
 The hand can manipulate up to 5 pounds at once.
 The caster may choose to exhaust the duration of the spell by making a ranged touch attack.
 The attack deals 1d6 +1 per caster level damage and ends the spell.